Difference Between Hybrid and Electric Cars

 Unless it’s specified to be a PHEV, hybrids like the original Prius cannot be plugged into an electric source for charging.
 Bypassing the need to plug-in to recharge makes HEVs great for drivers who want the efficiency of reducing gasoline consumption without relying on charging equipment.
 Drivers who live in apartment buildings or businesses that deliver in urban areas can also benefit from the hassle-free efficiency of an HEV.

 Note that a PHEV doesn't need to be charged either, as you can drive PHEVs 100% on gasoline; however, that would negate the fuel savings derived from using electricity as fuel.
-To learn more about PHEVs, please visit our guide on Plug-In Hybrids: Complete Guide to Plug-In Hybrid Cars.
+To learn more about PHEVs, please visit our Definitive Guide to Plug-in Hybrid Cars.

 Cost to Maintain